SourLemonJuice/i18nglish.c/README.md

 - Punctuation is not part of the word.
 - Flags?
 But what about injection attacks?
 Use stdin/stdout?
 Maybe.

+## Unstable Flags

+Flag `--source_file <file path>` can be input from a file.
+But the code is so... bad.\
+And the cli options also where garbage.

 ## License

 Published Under MIT License.